CPTM Series 9000

 The CPTM Series 9000 is a class of electric multiple units operating on CPTM Line 11-Coral, later on Line 13-Jade and currently on Line 12-Sapphire.
 It was built by Alstom on 2012, but began operating on 2014.
-Each composition was built based on a new pattern adopted by CPTM for the system's units, with air conditioning, 8 cars and free gangway, allowing access to all of the cars.
+Each trainset was built with CPTM's new style, having air conditioning, 8 car length, and open gangways, allowing access to all of the cars.

 History

 When they were delivered in April 2014, the Series 9000 trais operated only on Line 11-Coral, with the objective to enhance the rail transport in São Paulo for the 2014 FIFA World Cup.
 However, on 11 September 2018, the compositions began operating on Line 13-Jade.
 In December 2018, one train made tests on Line 12-Sapphire, and a year later, the class began operating on it.

 This series was completely certified for full operational service (including peak hours) in the beginning of 2015, but the prototype unit (T01) was the last one to be delivered.